robbyki/blog/content/Opinion/my-journey-away-from-vscode.md

 because the speed and extensions ecosystem wasn't even comparable and they would really appreciate how snappy it feels.
 After seeing me use VSCode a few times they decided to give it a spin and I tried to ease the transition for them by sharing my settings.json file which was finally a really nice and intuitive way to customize and properly version control settings.
 After spending a lot of time tweaking VSCode, I really liked how it felt and it was obvious that I was not alone with that feeling by the look of SO's developer surveys showing VSCode eating Jetbrain's for lunch.
 What was happening?
 Well, firstly I think that developers in general appreciated the performance but also appreciated the control they were being given.
 I certainly liked that I felt like I can have more control over my IDE and everything just felt so much more responsive over and over again regardless of however many extensions I had.
-Here comes the weird part for me though...a few months later I was back in vim and going crazy configuring my environment there when there was absolutely nothing wrong with VSCode whatsoever.
+Here comes the weird part for me though...a few months later I was back in vim going crazy configuring my environment even when there was absolutely nothing wrong with VSCode whatsoever and despite how many things VSCode was getting right.
 That's when I had a personal revelation about the fact that it wasn't about speed or control in the end at all.
 Yes, the Microsoft team was doing a terrific job with giving the user a better experience when it comes to configurations and personalization but at the end of the day, going down to the level of vimscripts or lua scripts and more importantly being at the lowest system level when it comes to being at a CLI was something that VSCode was simply never going to be able compete with.
 Furthermore, the act and the exercise of building your own environment from scratch I would highly argue is probably similar to the person who would never accept buying a factory-built BMW in place of a custom-built one.

 I always just assumed that I liked defaulting back to using vim because the other tools just didn't provide the same features I needed with speed and